sergeyk/rayleigh/README.md

 # Rayleigh: search images by multiple colors

-We present an open-source system ([demo website](http://ec2-204-236-191-162.us-west-1.compute.amazonaws.com)) for quickly searching large image collections by multiple colors given as a palette, or by color similarity to a query image.
+We present an open-source system for quickly searching large image collections by multiple colors given as a palette, or by color similarity to a query image.
+The system is running at [multicolorsearch.com](http://multicolorsearch.com).

+### In brief

-The high-level concept is that images are represented as histograms over a fixed palette of colors in CIELab space.
+- Images are represented as histograms over a fixed palette of colors in CIELab space.
-Sets of colors used for searching are similarly represented as histograms.
+- Sets of colors used for searching are similarly represented as histograms.
-The similarity of images to other images and to a query set of colors is formulated in terms of distance between histograms.
+- Similarity of images to other images and to a query set of colors is formulated in terms of distance between histograms.
-To allow robust matching, the histograms are smoothed.
+- To make matching more robust to small differences in color, histograms are smoothed.

 ### System components

 - The back end processes image URLs to extract color information to store in a searchable database.
 - The web server provides REST access to the back end.
 - The client provides the UI for selecting a color palette to search with, or an image, and requests data from the web server.

 ### Documentation

-This writeup covers:

-1. prior art
-1. color perception and color spaces
-1. histogram representation of an image or a palette
-1. constructing a palette
-1. architecture of the working system
-1. results
-1. next steps

-The documentation of the modules is generated from method docstrings and hosted by [ReadTheDocs](https://rayleigh.readthedocs.org/en/latest/).

-All planned and completed work is documented in a public [Trello](https://trello.com/board/rayleigh/50d36a9e0f87f42952000276).
+In addition to this high-level presentation, code is documented at [Rayleigh ReadTheDocs](https://rayleigh.readthedocs.org/en/latest/).

+A public [Trello](https://trello.com/board/rayleigh/50d36a9e0f87f42952000276) contains current and archived tasks.

+### Screenshots

 <img src="doc/images/black_yellow.png" width="640px" /><br />
 Rayleigh in the search-by-palette view.